bahumuhawa/nova-bank/readme.md

-# Nova Bank: The Innovative Cutting-edge Payment Solutions.
+# Nova Bank: Cutting-edge Payment Solutions.

 Welcome to Nova Bank, where we offer a Revolutionary Financial Transaction Method, providing a cutting-edge payment solution at the forefront of digital innovation.
 Experience the future of banking through NovaBank's modern UI/UX website powered by React.js and styled with Tailwind CSS.